Krunxx/Krunxx/README.md

 <H1 align = "center"> 😱 https://cadalo-github-io.vercel.app </H1>
 <H2 align = "center">  😉 Aspiring front end developer in your area <h2>

-- 🔭 I’m currently working on my portfolio
+- 🔭 I’m currently working on my Web Calculator using TailwindCSS
-- ⚡ Fun fact: I am an Ambivert and I love learning and sleeping 🤠
+- ⚡ Fun fact: I am a Social Introvert and I love learning at the same time resting a lil bit 🤠
 - 🌱 I’m currently learning *1.
-Javascript
+Javascript  *2.
+TailwinCSS
 - 👯 I’m looking to collaborate on ___
 - 🤔 I’m looking for a mentor and workshops